rossaddison/yii2-house2house/README.md

 [**Frequently Asked Questions ?**](/md/faq/faqs.md)

 **Installation**
-1. Clone repository, install composer from composer.org and run the following command at the web root command prompt:
+1. Clone repository, install composer from composer.org and run the following command at the web root command prompt or click on up8.bat in the web root:

          composer update